dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 [Service before and after relocation]: img/b+a.png "The VM before and after relocation" width=200px

 The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
-Overall, to to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:
+Overall, to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:

  * The virtual machine image Migrator will pause the virtual machine on the OpenStack side and create a new virtual machine on the SmartOS side.
-Both machines are than booted using an prepared ubuntu iso image [^os1].
+Both machines are than booted using an prepared ubuntu iso image[^os1].
 After booting the data is copied over using *netcat* and the *dd* command.
 After copying the virtual machine on the SmartOS platform can be booted.
  * The Relocator for the OpenStack block storage copies the data from the block storage device in OpenStack cinder onto the Filesystem of the virtual machine running on KVM in a SmartOS zone.
 This is done with the help of the *ssh* protocol.
- * Reconfiguration of the node.js application's configuration file is based on regular expressions and a simple python script.
+ * Reconfiguration of the node.js application's configuration file is based on regular expressions and a simple Python script.
 It changes the paths for node.js interpreter and the path to the data.

 This then overall demonstrates the earlier described process: